KotDCG/KotDCG.github.io/King of the Dead.md

 ### Player Turn

-Each turn, the player may play any number of cards from their hand by placing them face up in their play area.
-All cards which are played are discarded to the player’s personal discard unless otherwise specified.
-When the player is done playing cards, all remaining cards in their hand go to the discard.
-The player then draws four more cards and ends their turn.
-The play move clockwise to the next payer.
+Each turn, play any number of cards from your hand by placing them face up in your play area.
+When the player is done playing cards, all cards played and remaining cards in your hand go to their discard pile.
+Then, draw four more cards and end your turn.
+The player to the left starts their turn.

 ### Scoring points